The action of the Weyl group on the $E_8$ root system: Facets of the E8 root polytope and cliques of size at most three

 We proved that $W$ acts transitively on the six different sets on the left-hand sides.
 From Lemma \ref{action} it follows that $W$ acts transitively on $V_{-2,-1,1}$, $V_{-2,0,0}$, $V_{-1,-1,0}$, $V_{-1,-1,1}$, $V_{-1,0,0}$, $V_{-1,0,1}$, and $V_{-1,1,1}$, too. \end{itemize} Since we proved that $V_{a,b,c}$ is either empty or $W$ acts transitively on it for 20 different sets, we conclude that we proved the proposition. \end{proofofpropositionB}

 The following corollary proves Theorem \ref{main2} for cliques of Type III.

 \begin{corollary} Let $K_1$ and $K_2$ be two cliques of type III, and let $f\colon K_1\longrightarrow K_2$ be an isomorphism between them.
-Then $f$ extends to an automorphism of $\Lambda$. \end{corollary} \begin{proof} Since $W$ acts transitively on the set of ordered sequences of $n$ roots for $1\leq n \leq3$ by Propositions \ref{A} and \ref{B}, there extists an automorphism $w\in W$ of $\Lambda$ such that $w$ restricted to $K_1$ equals $f$. \end{proof}
+Then $f$ extends to an automorphism of $\Lambda$. \end{corollary} \begin{proof} Since the group $W$ acts transitively on the set of ordered sequences of $n$ roots for $1\leq n \leq3$ by , there exists an automorphism $w\in W$ of $\Lambda$ such that $w$ restricted to $K_1$ equals $f$. \end{proof}